 When the rolling mountains of Satara welcome you!

-Spotting tiny huts on the lush foothills adjacent to waterfalls!
+- Spotting tiny huts in the lush foothills adjacent to waterfalls!

 A delicious snack which is made up of a mix of millet flour, rice flour, split Bengal gram flour, split black gram flour and a hint of coriander seeds.